ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-In this subsection we investigate how SN~Ia lightcurve residuals vary as a function of their environment.
-Deviations are expected since SN~Ia parameters and, most importantly, standardized SN~Ia magnitudes have been shown to significantly depend on their host environments (see e.g., \citealt{sullivan2010, roman2018, rigault2020, briday2022} and companion ZTF-Cosmo-DR2 paper \drpaper{Ginolin et al.}).
-The community is looking for an additional lightcurve parameter which could capture such dependencies.
+In this subsection, we investigate how SN~Ia light-curve residuals vary as a function of their environment.
+Deviations are expected because the SN~Ia parameters and, most importantly, the standardized SN~Ia magnitudes, have been shown to significantly depend on their host environments (see, e.g., \citealt{sullivan2010, roman2018, rigault2020, briday2022} and companion ZTF SN~Ia DR2 papers \citealt{dr2ginolina}, \citealt{dr2ginolinb}).
+The community is searching for an additional light-curve parameter that might capture these dependences.

-Following most of literature analyses we focus here on the global host stellar-mass ($\log(M_*/M_\odot)$) and the local environment color tracer ($(g-z)_\mathrm{local}$; see parameter estimation in \drpaper{Rigault et al. (a)} and \drpaper{Smith et al.}).
-The lightcurve residuals as a function of their environments are shown in Fig.~\ref{fig:lcresidual_hostvar}.
-Surprisingly, we see no significant host-signature in the lightcurve residuals.
+Following most literature analyses, we focused on the global host stellar mass ($\log(M_*/M_\odot)$) and the local environment color tracer ($(g-z)_\mathrm{local}$; see the parameter estimation in \cite{dr2rigault} and Smith et al. (in prep.).
+The light-curve residuals as a function of their environments are shown in Fig.~\ref{fig:lcresidual_hostvar}.
+Surprisingly, the light-curve residuals lack a significant host signature.
 Low- and high-mass host SNe~Ia have very similar residuals, as do locally blue- and red-environment targets.
-The only noticeable change is seen in the $i$-band at the time of the second peak, but this very likely connected to the similar differences as a function of the SN lightcurve stretch, since low-stretch mode SNe~Ia only exist in massive host and/or red environments (see e.g. \citealt{nicolas2021} and \drpaper{Ginolin et al.}).
-This is in agreement with the results of \cite{jones2023}, which found limited evidence for photometric variation in SN~Ia explainable with host-galaxy properties.
+The only noticeable change is seen in the $i$ band at the time of the second peak, but this is very likely connected to the similar differences as a function of the SN light-curve stretch because low stretch-mode SNe~Ia only exist in massive host and/or red environments (see, e.g., \citealt{nicolas2021} and \cite{dr2ginolina}).
+This agrees with the results of \cite{jones2023}, who found limited evidence for a connection between light-curve residuals and host galaxy properties.

-We therefore conclude that it is unlikely that lightcurve parameter could capture SN-host dependencies, at least not in the optical photometric bands ZTF probes.
-This conclusion might be revisited once the color- and phase-dependent variations presented in Sect.~\ref{sec:lcrescolordep} are accounted for.
+We therefore conclude that the light-curve parameter probably cannot capture SN-host dependences, at least not in the optical photometric bands probed by the ZTF.
+This conclusion might be revisited when the color- and phase-dependent variations presented in Sect.~\ref{sec:lcrescolordep} are accounted for.